-- Begin your statement by setting out your name, job title and description, qualifications and experience. - · Set out the documents you have reviewed when drafting your statement. - Describe your involvement with the deceased, for example, "I was the Consultant with overall responsibility for this patient on X date" or "I was the Paramedic working on the ambulance which transported Mr Smith to hospital on X date". - State whether or not you have any recollection of the events or whether your statement is based on your review of the records. - Then set out a detailed chronology of events, including dates and times. - Your statement should make the source of your information clear. - · Express condolences to the family if you feel it is appropriate for you to do so. - Finish with a statement of truth.
-"I believe the facts stated in this statement are true to the best of my knowledge and belief" signed and dated.

-We have included a template witness statement.
+- Use numbered paragraphs and make sure each page is clearly numbered.
+This assists others when reviewing your statement and will also help you to navigate your statement if you are called to court to give evidence. - Write in the first person, as this is a statement which is coming directly from you as its author.
+So say, "I prescribed Enoxaparin" rather than "Enoxaparin was prescribed". - Begin your statement by setting out your name, job title and description, qualifications and experience. - Set out the documents you have reviewed when drafting your statement. - Describe your involvement with the deceased, for example, "I was the Consultant with overall responsibility for this patient on X date" or "I was the Paramedic working on the ambulance which transported Mr Smith to hospital on X date". - Then set out a detailed chronology of events, including dates and times. - Your statement should make the source of your information clear. - Express condolences at the end if you feel it is appropriate. - Finish with a statement of truth.
+"I believe the facts stated in this statement are true to the best of my knowledge and belief" signed and dated. - We have included a template witness statement at the end of this guide.
 However, organisations will often have their own precedents for statements which has been agreed with your local Coroner so you should check with your legal team to see if one is available.